Acrylic on vinyl

 Come!

 Of course, the song refers to Jesus Christ.
 Emmanuel is the name that the prophet Isaiah used to refer to Messias.
 However, this is not the case in my painting.
-My painting is about a woman who is daring or is being pushed, to resurrect, to resurge from herself.
+My painting is about a woman who is daring (or is being pushed) to resurrect, to resurge from herself.
 Mary is the woman and the reborn is not Emmanuel, the reborn is Emmanuelle (see the French song by Pierre Bachelet), a woman who is in pursuit of love.
-In Bachelet’s song, the pursuit is of the love of men.
-In my painting, the pursuit is of the love of herself.
+In Bachelet’s song, the pursuit is for the love of men.
+In my painting, the pursuit is for the love of herself.
 It is the pursuit of becoming, resurging as the sun of her own life and the center of her universe.

 The root word of Emmanuelle is the same as ‘emanate’.
 The fragile flower in the painting is a woman flowing out from the desert she had become into new lively possibilities, all included, from her sexuality to her divinity.
-Her navel is the Blood Moon, he left nipple is the Moon, and her right nipple is Lilith, the black moon.
-The desert that she had become will bloom through the full enjoyment of the bright colors, perfume, and nectar of sexuality.
+Her navel is the Blood Moon, her left nipple is the Moon, and her right nipple is Lilith, the black moon.
+The desert that she had become will bloom as the full enjoyment of the bright colors, perfume, and nectar of her sexuality.

 Não creias, Lídia que nenhum estio